 You must be familiar with FAT file system.
 FAT and its different variants commonly used in Windows system.
 Unluckily, FAT file system may cause severe problems sometimes.
 You may lose your data and files saved on FAT partition due to numerous reasons.
 A valid backup file can help you restore lost, deleted or corrupt files.
 But if you don’t have any, you must try a smart FAT Recovery software for data recovery.

 Do you know what FAT is?
 Why do users use it?
-FAT aka file allocation table is a file system that stores data on a disk and retrieves it.
-Though it’s an old format but highly supported by all types of computers and devices available in the market.
+FAT aka File Allocation Table is a file system that stores data on a disk and retrieves it.
+Though it’s an old format, it’s highly supported by all types of computers and devices available in the market.
 If there’s no file system, it would just be next to impossible to tell where one piece of information stops and the next begins within a large body of data stored on any storage media.
 The primary function of a file system is to isolate and identify the information by separating them into pieces and giving each piece a name.

 The file allocation table aka FAT file system is commonly used on different types of storage media which include the hard disk drive, flash memory, magnetic tapes, optical discs, etc. It has different variants, such as FAT12, FAT16, FAT32 & FAT64 (exFAT).
 First, FAT was the default file system on Microsoft Windows computers, but it’s no longer now.

 Corruption in FAT File System